ColdTrick/search_advanced/README.txt

 - adds search widget
 - extends fulltext with wildcards
 - adds counters to search menu items
-- autocompletes users and groups
+- autocompletes users and groups and global site categories/tags
 - direct filter menu for direct content search (or all)

 WARNING:
-- currently it will remove support for custom search types like tags and comments search
+- currently it will remove support for custom search types like comments search

  todo:
  - multitag